 It gives me a lonely feeling, a feeling of distance, so I decide to come back ashore.

-Nikolaj Volgushev currently lives in Denmark where he writes, programs, and does other things along those lines.
-His fiction has appeared in journals such as the Cafe Irreal, The Molotov Cocktail, and Cease, Cows.
+Nikolaj Volgushev lives in Denmark where he writes, programs, and does other things along those lines.
+His fiction has appeared in journals such as The Cafe Irreal, The Molotov Cocktail, and Cease, Cows.